spjwebster/airshows/README.markdown

 2. There is zero error handling at the moment, and no loading indicators for either show or episode lists.

+3. Experimental Growl support requires Growl 1.1.5, which is currently in development.
+Follow the [Growl build instructions](http://code.google.com/p/as3growl/wiki/ReleaseNotes#Growl_Development_Build_Required) on the [as3growl project site](http://code.google.com/p/as3growl).
+You'll also need to enable network notifications from the Growl system preferences pane.

+4. Still trying to work out how to get Flex Builder 3 to play nicely with Air application icons.
+I've currently *borrowed* the TVShows.app icon, so it's probably a good thing this isn't working at the moment.

 License
 -------